DeviPadmavathi-LE/AI-podcast-transcription-segmentation/README.md

 ---

-## System Pipeline Explanation

-### Audio Input
-The system accepts raw podcast audio files and prepares them for processing.

-### Audio Preprocessing
-Audio is cleaned, normalized, converted to mono if required, and divided into chunks to improve transcription performance.

-### Speech-to-Text Transcription
-The processed audio is converted into text using a speech recognition model that generates timestamped transcripts.

-### Sentence Splitting
-The transcript is divided into individual sentences to enable detailed semantic analysis.

-### Topic Segmentation
-Sentences are grouped into coherent topic segments using semantic similarity techniques.

-### Keyword Extraction
-Important keywords are extracted from each segment to represent its core idea.

-### Summarization
-Each segment is summarized to provide a concise understanding of the discussion.

-### Sentiment Analysis
-The emotional tone of each segment is analyzed to provide contextual insights.

-### Structured Output
-All results are organized into a structured format for easy reading, searching, and navigation.

 ### Implementation Details

 This section describes the methodology used to implement each major component of the system pipeline.

----

 #### 1. Transcription
 Audio files were transcribed using a speech recognition model capable of generating timestamp-aligned text.
 Before transcription, audio was preprocessed through format conversion, normalization, mono conversion, silence trimming, and chunking.
 Chunking ensured long recordings could be processed efficiently while maintaining accuracy.
 The output consisted of text segments mapped to exact timestamps, enabling later navigation and alignment features.